This is part 1/2 of an article published on Biz Latin Hub

 BLH: I actually attended a fascinating event put on by Sydney University a few months ago.
 They sent a cohort of their best students over as part of their business degree programme, and Biz Latin Hub was sent over to help give them some market entry advice for their projects.
 They all were working on potential business pitches as part of their final-year studies

 Sergio Almazán: Ah yes that is right!
 And then you were invited back two weeks later to listen to their final pitches and presentations.

 BLH: How has ANZMEX changed its events in the last 7 years?

 The other thing is to make sure that we have events that have special value to our members.
-It is not enough to have members pay this amount and non-members pay that amount because normally the difference isn’t really that significant.
+It is not enough to have members pay this amount, and non-members pay that amount because, normally, the difference isn’t really that significant.
 But we occasionally have really special events just for members.
 Recently we had an event with the key negotiator for NAFTA.
-He came and he spoke about how he negotiated the deal and how he reported directly to Ildefonso Guajardo (Mexican Politician).
+He came, and he spoke about how he negotiated the deal and how he reported directly to Ildefonso Guajardo (a Mexican Politician).
 He explained to a small group of 20 members exactly how the negotiations went.
 And it was fascinating.
-That was a member only meeting!
+That was a member-only meeting!

 BLH: I believe I was actually going to come to this exclusive event, and then our legal counsel pipped me to the bill and took my place!
 Could you tell me more about your events?

 Donald Smallwood: We are thinking about having a few events with members of the new government.
 We have contacts with some of the more interesting ministers, and we want to ask them some pointed questions to hopefully yield some interesting answers.